University of California Los Angeles Visa Sponsorship Jobs USA

 Does University of California Los Angeles sponsor H-1B visas?

-Yes, UCLA is an active H-1B sponsor.
+Yes, UCLA is an active H-1B visa sponsor.
 The university regularly files H-1B petitions for roles across its research, academic, healthcare, and administrative divisions.
 As a large public research institution, UCLA has substantial experience navigating the H-1B process and maintains dedicated international employment services to support sponsored employees through each filing stage.

 What visa types does UCLA sponsor?